hermanaguirrej/covid-19/README.md

 # covid-19

-Project design for monitoring and analysis te coronavirus outbreak trend across the countries By Herman Aguirre
+Project design for monitoring and analysis the coronavirus outbreak trend across the countries By Herman Aguirre
 PhD Researcher at University of Exeter, UK.